 We value your feedback!
 You may fill out this Media Request Form if you have a recommendation for purchase.

 |General Questions||Media Staff: Lacy Christner, Jen Loy, Nicole Ruby, Jim Tweed

 Iowa’s AEAs’ media core services align with Mississippi Bend’s mission to improve teaching and learning for all students through active partnerships and assertive leadership in a climate of mutual respect.

-Structure our core services to personalize the learning process for educators and students as they set and achieve goals.
+Our core services are structured to personalize the learning process for educators and students as they set and achieve goals.

-Provide professional development centered around our resources to support social and emotional well-being and offer diverse literature encouraging personal connections.
+Our department provides professional development centered around media resources to support social and emotional well-being and offers diverse literature encouraging personal connections.